Skip to main content

 Vision for the work is for First Nations young people, families and communities are self-determined and a part of an equitable learning ecosystem that values, respects and trusts their unique learning aspirations and how to recognise them.

-With this understanding, Learning Creates in the next three years will continue to work with First Nations people and communities to achieve the following strategic objectives:
+We will continue to work with First Nations people and communities to:

 “We are not only accountable to ourselves, but to our families and to the communities where we work and live.
 It’s our responsibility to be uncompromising on designing and practising in ways that align with our values.
 It takes trust.”